Streets of Rage 2 - Mega Drive box art

 The Final Battle

-The showdown with Mr. X - a two-phase encounter that tests every technique learned across the campaign.
+The showdown with Mr. X - a two-phase encounter that tests every technique accumulated across the campaign.

 Selected Tracks